 What services are provided at the SBHC?
 UCFS SBHC services include: yearly well-child examinations, vaccinations, sports physicals, acute care visits (e.g. sick visits, lacerations, injuries, etc.) and chronic care visits (e.g. asthma, ADHD, etc.).
 We encourage early intervention and prevention through prompt medical treatment and education.
 The behavioral health clinician provides mental health assessments, substance abuse screenings and counseling.
 The APRN and behavioral health clinician work closely with the school nurse to ensure effective communication.
 The dental hygienist will be on site several days each year to provide oral health screening, x-rays, fluoride treatment and cleanings.

 Who can be seen at the SBHC?
-Any student with a signed consent form who attends Montville High School, Norwich Technical High School or the PBL Campus/Pathways may be seen at the UCFS SBHC.
+Any student with a signed consent form who attends Montville High School, Norwich Technical High School, the PBL Campus/Pathways, NFA or the Sachem Campus may be seen at the UCFS SBHC.

 Can my child be seen at the SBHC without a signed consent form?
 When a student arrives at the SBHC for either an acute or chronic visit, we verify that the child has a signed consent form.
 If they do not have a signed consent form, we attempt to contact the child’s parent/guardian for a one time verbal consent.
 This notifies you that your child is at the UCFS SBHC and you then have the option to allow your child to be seen with your verbal permission or for them not to be seen at that time.
 A verbal permission is only good for that day’s visit and may only be obtained once per school year.
 If your child comes into the UCFS SBHC for subsequent visits without a consent form signed by their parent/guardian they will be unable to be seen that day without a parent/guardian present.